- Vaccines are very safe. There are rarely reasons not to get vaccinated.

 A baby’s vaccination schedule starts at 2 months of age to provide protection as early in life as possible.
 Many of the most serious diseases that we immunize against (such as meningitis) are most common in babies less than 6 months of age.

 Can measles or MMR vaccine cause autism or other developmental disorders?

-No. There is NO scientific evidence to support this theory.
+No. There is NO scientific evidence to support this claim.

-Can mercury in vaccines cause brain damage, retardation, autism, attention deficit disorder, learning disorders?
+Can mercury (thimerosal) in vaccines cause brain damage, retardation, autism, attention-deficit disorder, learning disorders?

 Can vaccines cause asthma and other kinds of allergic disease?

-Recent studies have shown that immunization does not increase the frequency of asthma and other allergic diseases in children.
+Studies show that immunization does not increase the number of cases asthma and other allergic diseases in children.